Coconut Coffee Caffeine Content

 Build up to the 2 tablespoon (28 grams) of coconut oil maximum.
 This is important if you want to achieve a state of ketosis and maintain the state.

-It is advisable to avert having too much coconut too quickly to avoid a laxative type effect and a nausea effect.
+It is advisable to avoid having too much coconut too quickly to avoid a laxative type effect and a nausea effect.
 Particularly if you have a moderate-fat diet.

 How Do You Use Coconut Milk In Coffee?